Cancellations: 5 Positive Behaviors To Handling Them

 In an instant, the whole plan remains canceled!

 In an instant, the whole plan dissolves!
-The heart sinks into the stomach pit, a sense of disappointment and frustration it is hard to shake off.
+The heart sinks into disappointment and frustration it is hard to shake off.

-You had been looking forward to this event for weeks, making arrangements, clearing your schedule, and now it’s all for nothing.
+You had been looking forward to this event for weeks.
+You made arrangements, cleared your schedule, and now it’s all for nothing.

 The worst part is the rejection that comes with a last-minute cancellation.
 You start questioning yourself, wondering if there was something you said or did to another person to back out.